top of page

 Michael Quadland's tall bronze bird sculpture titled Versaille Louie is multitonal and boasts areas of volumous poofy feathers while standing on long thin legs.

 Michael Quadland is debuting his newest bronze sculptures in "Wild Things" where he introduces human characteristics to his found object bronze bird sculptures.
 He seamlessly blends elements of nature and human expression in these quirky and delightful works.
-While these works are robust and resilient, they have a light and playful air to them that is amplified in "Wild Things" by the works of Grasso, Levitina, Weisman, and Ziegler.
+These works are robust and resilient, yet they have a light and playful air to them that is amplified in "Wild Things" by the surrounding works.

 Gary Weisman's bronze sculpture Altered Minotaur is a depiction of a female minotaur in a gravity-defying cantilever pose in which it is supported by a floating block on which it rests its head.

 Treacy Ziegler is a polymath whose talents range from writing, to social works, to heart-tugging sculpture.
 The animal sculptures included in "Wild Things" encourage open interpretation as they bolster the exhibition's whimsical, dramatic, and evocative themes.
-Working in bronze, concrete, and cast paper from the letters of incarcerated persons Ziegler has personally worked with, her sculptures capture the poignant expressions of animals and serve as a powerful mirror that reflects the intricacies of emotion in a way that is both deeply moving and wholly relatable.
+Working in bronze, concrete, and cast paper from the letters of incarcerated persons, her sculptures capture the poignant expressions of animals and serve as a powerful mirror that reflects the intricacies of emotion in a way that is both deeply moving and wholly relatable.

 bottom of page